openbao/openbao/website/content/docs/auth/ldap.mdx

 @include 'x509-sha1-deprecation.mdx'

 The `ldap` auth method allows authentication using an existing LDAP server and user/password credentials.
-This allows Vault to be integrated into environments using LDAP without duplicating the user/pass configuration in multiple places.
+This allows OpenBao to be integrated into environments using LDAP without duplicating the user/pass configuration in multiple places.

-The mapping of groups and users in LDAP to Vault policies is managed by using the `users/` and `groups/` paths.
+The mapping of groups and users in LDAP to OpenBao policies is managed by using the `users/` and `groups/` paths.

 ## A note on escaping